PriyadharshniA/PriyadharshniA/README.md

 ### Hi there 👋, I'm Priya! <br/>

-Passionate about cybersecurity and driven to contribute to a safer digital world.
-With 10+ years of experience in software testing, I possess strong analytical and problem-solving skills.
-Currently transitioning my career into Application Security through dedicated self-study.
-Eager to learn and contribute to a team that prioritizes innovation and a strong security posture.<br/><br/>
+I'm passionate about securing digital environments, with a decade of experience in software QA providing a solid foundation for cybersecurity with proven ability to analyze complex systems and identify vulnerabilities.
+I've been actively building my skills to find my way into Application Security through dedicated self-study, building and contributing to projects.
+I'm ready to leverage my testing expertise and eager to contribute to a security-focused team to safeguard digital assets. <br/><br/>

 🌱 **I’m currently learning**
 - CompTIA Security+ cert preparation